 Netflix’s “The Witcher” is a fantasy drama set in medieval-inspired times about a Witcher, a mythological monster killer and an outcast on the Continent.
 His work and status as a Witcher mean he has a nomadic lifestyle and during his travels, he meets two other outcasts looking for a place to belong: Yennefer of Vengerberg, a sorceress, and princess Ciri.
 As it turns out, the three are linked by destiny.

 Season 1 of “The Witcher” looks back at the origin stories of the three central characters and jumps around in time and between locations in the lead up to the three characters meeting.
 The series has been renewed for a second season, but production was paused when COVID-19 restrictions were put in place.
-The team announced a plan to resume production in August 2020, but there has been no announcement as to when Season 2 will premiere.
+Filming finally wrapped in March 2021; Season 2 will be released in late 2021.

 There are no casting notices for “The Witcher” right now, but keep an eye on Backstage for potential future opportunities to join the series.
-“The Witcher” is aiming to resume production in Aug.
-2020, so be sure to check back closer to that date.
+In Aug.
+2020, “The Witcher” resumed production for Season 2 and as of Oct.
+2020, reports seem to confirm that Season 3 will also be in production in 2020-2021, so be sure to check back for casting opportunities.
 In the meantime, you can apply for similar projects on Backstage right now!

 In its first season, “The Witcher” starred: